Who the Fuck is Jackson Pollock?

 But what are you going to do with someone like Pollock?
 He didn’t keep good records, he gave paintings away when he was drunk (which was always), and a child flinging paint at a canvas could make a damn good Pollock in about the same time the great master could.
 What to do?

 No prob.
-Bring in the artistic experts, like this asshole Thomas Hoving, snoots in the air, to “authenticate” paintings.
-It is a wonderfully comic moment, seeing this asshole enter a room for his first look at the suspect painting.
+Bring in the artistic experts, like this asshole Thomas Hoving in the movie, snoots in the air, to “authenticate” paintings.
+It is a wonderfully comic moment, seeing this shithead enter a room for his first gander at the suspect painting.
 He won’t even look, at first.
 He goes through an arcane ritual that reminds me of a wine taster, sort of edging up on it, getting a first whiff.
 His hostility is so apparent from the first that his “considered opinion” is no surprise.
 This picture doesn’t speak to him.
-This mélange of spatters that could have been painted by a cow’s tail dipped in paint, just doesn’t have the spirit of Jackson.
+This mélange of spatters that could have been painted by a cow with its tail dipped in paint, just doesn’t have the spirit of Jackson.
 As if anyone could distinguish between one set of flings and another.
 I will never believe that.
 Case in point: Pollock at one point in his career actually threw paint into the exhaust of a jet engine and let it hit the canvas.
-And you’re telling me you can tell it was Pollock who threw the shit into the fanjet?
+And you’re telling me you can tell it was Pollock who let the shit hit the fanjet?
 Bullshit, total bullshit.